zDevelopers/zdevelopers.github.io/content/hawk/_index.md

 - **Players and Statistics**, where global and per-player statistics are displayed, alongside specific infos for players like Hawk tags.

-The Hawk UI is translated in English and French.
-If you want to contribute with additional translations, please get in touch.
+The Hawk UI is translated in English and French, an an Italian translation was started (thanks zDragon_YT!).
+[If you want to contribute with additional translations, click this link!](https://poeditor.com/join/project?hash=0W06oCXfrR)

 A lot of things are configurable [if you integrate Hawk with your plugin](https://dev.zcraft.fr/docs/hawk/index.html?me/cassayre/florian/hawk/report/ReportSettings.html).
 As example, you can disable sections, configure what is displayed in each of them, highlight some statistics that are